sixteenmillimeter/intval2/Readme.md

 at a regulated interval.
 Utilizing the 1:1 shaft in Bolex cameras (Rex 3 and later models) the INTVAL 2.0 can complete a full rotation of the shutter in either 1 or 2 seconds.
-This allows for a range of long exposure options when used in conjuncture with the Rexofader.
+This allows for a range of long exposure options when used in concert with the Rexofader.

 ----
 ### 2) <a name="Attachment"></a>Attachment